 Vision TherapyVision therapy can help provide those who suffer from visual impairments with training strategies and education on how to maintain their level of independence in everyday life.

-DEDICATED SPEECH THERAPY EXPERTS
+DEDICATED OCCUPATIONAL THERAPY EXPERTS

 The occupational therapists can provide training and education on environmental modifications, adaptive devices and assistive technology to enable full participation in their community.